ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 |   tmp                     |   /tmp            |    10         |
 |   home                    |   /home           |    10         |
 |   opt                     |   /opt            |   110         |

+*NOTE:* Lack of file system space particularly in `/var` is a common problem during the installation and upgrade/update of ICP.
+Particularly on master and management nodes, the `/var/lib/docker` directory can consume 40 GB to 50 GB.
+The `/var/lib/kubelet` directory typically consumes ~10 GB.

 ## Additional steps depending on specific circumstances and requirements:
 * Configure access to RHEL yum repositories.